ZY 2A, 2B, 2C (JB-3 1, 2, 3)

 ZY 2 (CAST)

-ZY-2 (Ziyuan-2, 'Resource-2'), while reported as a civilian earth observation system, was actually code-named JB-3 (Jianbing-3) and was China's first high-resolution military imaging satellite.
+ZY-2 (Ziyuan-2, 'Resource-2'), while reported as a civilian Earth observation system, was actually code-named JB-3 (Jianbing-3) and was China's first high-resolution military imaging satellite.
+They are reportedly used for area surveillance.

 The new satellite employed digital-imaging technology and has a resolution of 2 m or less.
 The satellite was designed and built by the Chinese Academy of Space Technology and was developed indigenously.
 It was said to be more advanced than earlier sensing satellites and was expected to have an orbital life of two years.